-- 4. What we seek from the office of the Human Rights Commissioner on or before 24 November 2023 (bearing in mind the other dates and deadlines referenced in this letter): - 4.1 Acknowledge your receipt of this letter and confirm whether: - a) You and your office are aware of the four Treaties; and whether - b) You are considering how they will impact on the human rights considerations specific to our laws of New Zealand, including Treaty of Waitangi obligations, as well as all international instruments we are a party to.
+- 4. What we seek from the office of the Attorney General on or before 24 November 2023 (bearing in mind the other dates and deadlines referenced in this letter): - 4.1 Acknowledge receipt of this letter and confirm whether: - a) You and your office are aware of the four Treaties; and whether - b) You are considering how they will impact on the laws of New Zealand, including Treaty of Waitangi obligations, as well as all international instruments we are a party to. - 4.2 Respond in writing to the following questions: - a) What preparatory work has your office undertaken in respect to the four Treaties, which have the potential to adversely impact on the human rights of New Zealanders? - b) If New Zealand were to tacitly accept the Treaties, what will be the effect on the operation of New Zealand sovereignty, domestic laws, international law, human rights and Treaty of Waitangi obligations?